Snomio/AutoVPN-patch/README.md

 Since version greater than 8.7.5.15 and 8.9.3.5 the OpenVPN feature has been removed from the default Snom firmware binary.
 In order to enable the OpenVPN feature you will need to install a patch activating the feature.

-Once the VPN patcvh is installed the phone will include the `X-snom-vpn: available` HTTP header in every HTTP request.
+Once the VPN patch is installed the phone will include the `X-snom-vpn: available` HTTP header in every HTTP request.

 This PHP script will check the firmware version and the presence of the `X-snom-vpn` header and will do the following actions:
 * if the firmware version is prior to **8.7.5.15** => do nothing